elidaniel92/jetty-12-rest-api-sample/README.md

 - [**MySQL Database**](https://www.mysql.com/): The database for storing and managing application data.

-This setup is ideal for jump-starting a Java project with dependency injection, logging, and database connectivity, all contained in a local development environment via Docker Compose.
+This setup is ideal for jump-starting a Jetty 12 (Servlet) project with dependency injection, logging, and database connectivity, all contained in a local development environment via Docker Compose.

 # Getting started